chdalski/azure-training/src/azure-functions/1-2-local-function.md

 #### Triggers

 [Triggers](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) cause a function to run.
-It defines how a function is invoked and a function must have exactly one trigger.
+They define how a function is invoked and a function must have exactly one trigger.
 Triggers have associated data, which is often provided as the payload of the function.

 In our case we created an HTTP Trigger, so our function is triggered via HTTP requests.

 #### Bindings

-[Binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) to a function is a way of declaratively connecting another resource to the function.
+[Binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) to a function are a way of declaratively connecting another resource to the function.
 Bindings may be connected as input bindings, output bindings, or both.
 Data from bindings is provided to the function as parameters.